steveklabnik/rust_for_rubyists/book/chapter-05.rst

   ./fizzbuzz
   Hello from Rust!

-You can do a lot more crazy stuff with Make, such as pattern rules.
+You can do a lot more complex stuff with Make, such as pattern rules.
 I don't want to teach you everything about Make, this is a book about Rust.
 So we'll just leave it like this for now.
 This recipe will serve you well until you get to more than one file.